 The answer lies in a “kidney-friendly” lifestyle that includes cleansing foods, pure water, and regular exercise.
 So to give your kidneys a jump-start on optimal function, a periodic cleanse is an excellent idea.

-OsteoCleanse™ The 7 Day Bone Building Accelerator is designed to help you do just that.
+The Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator is designed to help you do just that.
 It’s a comprehensive, effective, food-and-beverage-based cleanse that doesn’t involve lots of supplements or severe denial.
-Rather, OsteoCleanse™ focuses on what you should eat to support and cleanse your kidneys and liver, alkalizing your body and giving your kidneys the nourishment and rest they need.
+Rather, the Osteoporosis Fresh Start Cleanse focuses on what you should eat to support and cleanse your kidneys and liver, alkalizing your body and giving your kidneys the nourishment and rest they need.